 Documentary wedding photography appears to be what every client is asking for these days but what does it mean and what exactly is documentary wedding photography?

-In virtually all of my wedding consultations over the last few years my clients tell me they are looking for documentary wedding photography, reportage or wedding photojournalism, reinforcing this by telling me they don’t want their day to be dictated by set shots that they’re parents may have had at their wedding.
+In virtually all of my wedding consultations over the last few years my clients tell me they are looking for documentary wedding photography, candid, reportage or wedding photojournalism, reinforcing this by telling me they don’t want their day to be overtaken by the photographer or dictated by set shots that they’re parents may have had at their wedding.

 I absolutely understand what they mean, wedding photography like most creative industries has trends and styles, and at the moment, the days of wedding photographs taking hours and consisting of a long list of well trodden poses is over.